We work closely with all families who qualify for financial aid to develop an individual affordability plan tailored to their financial circumstances.

 How our financial aid helps families

-33% of undergraduates received scholarships and grants equal to or greater than tuition.
+39% of undergraduates received scholarships and grants equal to or greater than tuition.
 Their remaining expenses were covered by their family or by the students themselves, through paid work or student loans.
-For families with incomes less than or equal to $90,000 in 2021–2022, reliance on student loans averaged $429 per student.
+For families with incomes less than or equal to $140,000 in 2023–2024, the median student loan among those who took loans was $5,442.05 This amount reflects a $5,500 federal loan after the origination fee has been deducted.

 The chart below shows how we award an MIT Scholarship based on your family’s income and assets.
-MIT Scholarships are grants that do not need to be repaid, and 58% of undergraduates received one last year.
-The average net cost is the amount of money you will still need to pay toward your education.
+MIT Scholarships are grants that do not need to be repaid, and 58% of undergraduates received one in 2023–2024.
+The median net price is the amount of money you will still need to pay toward your education.
 Families choose how to pay for their MIT education in a variety of ways, including from income and savings, outside scholarships, student employment, and federal loans.

 ---|---|---|---|---|